-We welcome you to this website where you will find complete information about Rwanda gorilla trekking in Volcanoes National Park, how to get there, attractions, a guide on gorilla safaris, tour operators, visa tips and news!
+We welcome you to this website where you will find complete information about Rwanda gorilla trekking in Volcanoes National Park, how to get there, attractions, a guide on gorilla safaris, tour operators, visa tips and the hidden secrets of this park.

 Volcanoes national park runs a very smooth gorilla trekking operation.
 The treks are well organized and structured.Here is a summary of how your gorilla safari will go;